 Bioeconomy, according to the definition proposed in the communication from the European Commission (EC) “Innovating for Sustainable Growth: A Bioeconomy for Europe”, encompasses the production of renewable biological resources and the conversion of these resources and waste streams into value-added products, such as food, feed, bio-based products and bioenergy.
 Bioeconomy covers many branches of industry, including the food and agricultural sectors, as well as the forestry and chemical industries, and the biotechnology and energy sectors.
 In view of the interdisciplinary nature of Bioeconomy, it is therefore necessary to educate highly qualified staff to work in both higher education and industry.
 Thus, this programme of interdisciplinary studies allows for flexible education in various bioeconomy-related disciplines.
 The subject of the doctoral thesis that is chosen or proposed by the doctoral candidate will determine the principle discipline that he or she will study.
 The doctoral candidate, with a “supervisory team” consisting of a supervisor and a co-supervisor, will determine the direction of the candidate's academic studies by selecting appropriate courses out of a broad catalogue of electives.
 Since the programme of studies is flexible, both academic and applied doctoral dissertations can be prepared.
 In view of the international nature of this programme, all courses will be conducted in English and the doctoral theses will be prepared in English .

-The candidates' studies will prepare them to obtain PhD degrees in the following areas:
+The studies will prepare candidates to obtain PhD degrees in the following areas:

 - biological sciences: biology, biotechnology;